DON'T ARGUE WITH

 note

-counterpart to the opinion of don van vliet ('ole swollen fingers') about the split of captain beefheart and the magic band
+counterpart to the opinion of don van vliet ('ole swollen fingers') about the

 *

-captain beefheart (aka don van vliet) moves in sufficiently mysterious ways for me to believe that zoot horn rollo (aka bill harkleroad) may just possibly be very, very close to encountering some bizarre psychic punishment for daring to tamper with the subject of mallard (aka the magic band).
+scared dogs bark the loudest, says duck harkleroad. he takes up ninety per cent of the air in a room captain beefheart (aka don van vliet) moves in sufficiently mysterious ways for me to believe that zoot horn rollo (aka bill harkleroad) may just possibly be very, very close to encountering some bizarre psychic punishment for daring to tamper with the subject of mallard (aka the magic band).

 you know, when someone is capable of coming out with: 'there are only forty people in the world and five of them are hamburgers', and calls in the tree surgeons in case the recording of 'trout mask replica' has caused the california pines any discomfort - as the captain has stated and has done - a certain amount of unease is perhaps justified.